cookiesncream716/helloWorld2/README.md

   defaultDate: new Date()
 })

-var box = Block('box', this.greeting, button, this.countText, calendar)
+...

+box.add(calendar)
 ```

 4. This particular module also requires that you use it's stylesheet.
 In order to do that, we are going to add another module, [raw-loader](https://www.npmjs.com/package/raw-loader).
-This module will convert flatpickr's stylesheet into a string.
+This Webpack loader module instructs webpack to load flatpickr's stylesheet as a string.

 ```
-npm install raw-loader
+npm install raw-loader --save
 ```

-Inside of the build method, we are going to attach a link to the flatpickr stylesheet in the head of the html file.
+Now inside of the `build` constructor, we'll load the flatpickr stylesheet using `raw-loader`, and insert it in the head of the html file as a new stylesheet.

 ```
 this.on('attach', function(){